 Mindfulness of Dharma is essentially mindfulness of the way things are.
 Here we become aware of impermanence, of selflessness, and of mental objects.

 Traditionally, Buddhists would be mindful of the following:

-- The Five Hindrances that leads us to stray (sense-desire, anger, sloth-and-torpor, worry and flurry, skeptical doubt).
+- The Five Hindrances that lead us to stray (sense-desire, anger, sloth-and-torpor, worry and flurry, sceptical doubt).

 - The Five Aggregates of Clinging

 - The Six Eternal and Six Internal Sense-Bases

 When we practice mindfulness of dharma, we learn to understand the processes of the mind, and this understanding can help us to accept the way things are.
 For instance, this very article is about staying mindful, which implies that we lose mindfulness.
 You might feel frustrated because you lose mindfulness.
 And that feeling of frustration is only going to make things worse.
 If, however, you accept that it is natural for mindfulness to come and go, if you stop thinking “this is my weakness, that I lose mindfulness”, if you simply accept it as a process, then you will be less affected.
 In this way, understanding the way things are and the processes of the mind can help us to let go and to be more mindful.

 The Foundations Of Mindfulness are like the foundations of a house.
 When they are structurally sound, the house stays in place.